NRI Meaning

-The definition of an NRI varies according to the two different acts: FEMA and the IT Act.
-The NRI full form is Non-Resident Indian.
+The NRI full form is Non-Resident Indian, and the definition of an NRI varies according to the two different acts: FEMA and the IT Act.

-The definition of NRI as per the Income Tax Act: This act says that an NRI is a person who is a citizen of India but chooses to stay abroad for tax purposes.
+The meaning of NRI as per the Income Tax Act: This act says that an NRI is a person who is a citizen of India but chooses to stay abroad for tax purposes.

 Eligibility Criteria for NRI Status